Bomingmiao/bomingmiao.github.io/_pages/about.md

 ## News
+- 06/2025: Two papers are accepted by ICCV.
 - 05/2025: I successfully defended my thesis and I am honored to be recognized as an Outstanding Graduate.
 - 02/2025: One paper is accepted by CVPR.
 - 12/2024: One Paper is accepted by AAAI.